-Members will have access to an online order form each week where they can pick from whatever we have available that week.
+Members will have access to a Google Forms order form each week (usually sent out each Thursday or Friday) where they can pick from whatever we have available that week.
 We'll harvest your order and have it ready for you on the pickup day, where you then pay for it.
-The online ordering process is so streamlined, you can easily place your order in under a minute!
+The online ordering process is quick and easy - you can easily place your order in under a minute!

 What kind of items are available for purchase?